The Taliban is flaunting captured U.S. weapons that may be worth billions. Can it use them?

-Its an impressive haul for a group that was once dismissed as a band of rural Luddites when it emerged in the 1990s.
+It’s an impressive haul for a group that was once dismissed as a band of rural Luddites when it emerged in the 1990s.
 But despite its austere interpretations of Islam and rejection of much of modern society, the Taliban has shown flexibility when it comes to technology.
 It is already active on the Internet and social media.
 And its fighters are no strangers to U.S. military equipment.

 “The Taliban have already been using sophisticated military equipment that they have captured from Afghan national security forces in recent years,” said Robert Crews, an expert on Afghanistan at Stanford University.
 “They have used everything from night vision goggles and scopes to sniper rifles and armored vehicles and artillery.”